The $\eta \rightarrow \gamma^* \gamma^*$ transition form factor and the hadronic light-by-light $\eta$-pole contribution

 In this approach, weights must be assigned to each model included in the CDF.
-Weights based on the Akaike Information Criterion~\cite{Akaike1978} derived from $\chi^2$ values of each fit have previously been employed.
+Weights based on the Akaike Information Criterion~\cite{Akaike1978} derived from $\chi^2$ values of each fit have been employed in previous work.
 For the tail of the amplitude, we perform a fit to values of $\ampl_{\mu\nu}(\tau)$ over sequential choices of $\tau$ and across all momentum orbits.
 For the $z$-expansion, we perform a fit to values of $\vvTFF{\eta}(-Q_1^2, -Q_2^2)$ across all orbits at several fixed choices of the ratio $Q_1^2/Q_2^2$.
-This input data is highly correlated, and determining the correlated $\chi^2$ therefore requires a very precise estimate of nearly degenerate covariance matrices of both the tail fits and $z$-expansion fits.
-Even for fits to small windows $(t_i, t_f)$ and few choices of orbits, we did not find estimates of the $\chi^2$ values to be accurate in our preliminary investigations.
-Instead, in this work we perform fits using much more stable uncorrelated fits and make the conservative choice to use a uniform weighting of all possible models in the CDF method.
+As discussed in the previous section, this input data is highly correlated, and determining the correlated $\chi^2$ therefore requires a very precise estimate of nearly degenerate covariance matrices of both the tail fits and $z$-expansion fits.
+Even for fits to small windows $(t_i, t_f)$ and few choices of orbits, we found estimates of the $\chi^2$ values to be inaccurate and unstable in our preliminary investigations.
+Instead, in this work we derive all results from much more stable uncorrelated fits.
+For the model averaging, we then make the conservative choice to use a uniform weighting of all possible models in the CDF method.
 This can be expected to overestimate the systematic error associated with model variation.